 1. "Is there a specific technique to finning with rocket fins?
 Does the kick have to be a certain width?
 It seems that bigger kicks give me a stop/start movement and interrupt my momentum, but while smaller kicks give me constant movement, they still don't seem to propel me that fast."

-There is no one best way to swimming with fins, because we all have different kick strengths.
+There is no one best way to swim with fins, because we all have different kick strengths.
 I have found that athletes in sports like football and soccer may not be the best swimmers without fins, but when they place a pair of SCUBA fins on their legs, they are faster than most people in the class.
 This is because they have well-developed leg and hip strength and can use bigger kicks to build speed.
 Some athletes with weaker legs and hips tend to swim fast, but they kick with smaller strides at a faster pace.
 You have to find out what works best for you.
 Learn how to swim on both sides as well, because you can alter your kick as long as your top leg always extends forward on both the left and right side.
 Learning to swim on both sides offers a form of "rest" by changing the pull-push stride of your left and right leg.

 As for arm pulls and breathing -- as pictured in the video below -- the arm pull can be used as another method of propulsion, especially if you need to rest your legs by skipping a few kicks during a long-distance swim.
 Many people take a slight pause from kicking while breathing and recovering the arms forward again to remain streamlined.
 As with any swimming, recovering your arms should remain streamlined and not impede forward motion.